 Expand to full hours

-Once the chatbot’s resolution rate stabilises above 60 %, extend visibility to all hours.
+Once the chatbot reliably answers the main repeat questions, extend visibility to all hours.
 The agent steps in only for the hard cases.

 Measure the impact